-Please provide 2020 enrollment information for your program and the health plans/insurers your department oversees.
+Please provide 2022 enrollment information for your program and the health plans/insurers your department oversees.
 Please submit enrollment calculated using the same methodology as last year if possible.
-You are welcome to use a separate tab(s) to add chart(s) that includes a lengthy list of health plans/insurers.
+You are welcome to use a separate Excel spreadsheet to report enrollment breakdowns instead of adding data below.